echemdb/rawtofigure/rtfbook/chapter_rdm/metadata.md

 An extensive example of a more complete YAML template for an electrochemical system can be found [here](https://github.com/echemdb/metadata-schema/blob/main/examples/file_schemas/autotag.yaml).

-A complete YSML would contain all of the above (and other custom) categories.
+A complete YAML would contain all of the above (and other custom) categories.

 ```{code-cell} ipython3
 :tags: [remove-input]